 - For a period of time necessary to complete the 3D printing we will rent to you one of our 3D printers.
 The printer remains in our office.
 For some printers you may be able to access and control it over the Internet.
 You could attend our offices to control the printer.
 If you are unable to do so, we will provide use of our trained staff to act on your instructions and operate the printer on your behalf.

-- We will supply raw materials such as coloured PLA filament for use in the printer.
+- We will supply raw materials such as coloured PLA or nGen filament for use in the printer.
 We sell this to you by the gram.
-The PLA is not food grade, and whilst PLA itself is probably safe, we do not know what additives and colourants there may be in the PLA supplied.
+The filament is not food grade, and whilst PLA itself is probably safe, we do not know what additives and colourants there may be in the PLA supplied.